ybabts/EAV/README.md

 preserved, which can allow the V8 engine to optimize more effectively.

 In addition, by handling errors as regular values, EAV can make your code more predictable.
-This predictability can further improve the ability of the V8 engine to make assumptions about your code and apply optimizations.
+This predictability can further improve the V8 engine's ability to optimize your code based on its assumptions about your code and apply optimizations.

 It's important to note that while EAV can potentially lead to better performance, the actual impact will depend on various factors, including the